 Before I get my head put on a stake for suggesting you visit a zoo — The Belize Zoo is different.
 For one, they only house animal species native to Belize — you won’t see any polar bears suffering in humid climates here.
 They have 45 species of animals, all of whom have been orphaned or hurt and are unable to survive in the wild.

 The Belize Zoo also works to rehabilitate animals like jaguars and wild birds and release them back into the wild.
 While zoos worldwide understandably hold a bad rap, I really can’t find anything to fault the Belize Zoo for.
+You can take a tour there or save money by taking a local bus from Belize City towards Benque and asking to be let off at the zoo.

 12. Experience Garifuna culture